profoundry-us/loco_motion/README.md

 > [!TIP]
 > You can also just kill (using <kbd>Ctrl-C</kbd>) and restart the container
-> using `make dev-quick` as this process attempts to install any gems for you.
+> using `make app-quick` as this process attempts to install any gems for you.

 ```Gemfile